Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 \subsection{Latent Code Density Estimation}

-In the case of VAEs the prior $p(z)=\mathcal{N}(0,1)$ used to sample $p_\theta(x|z)$ is not identical to the distribution over the latent code $z$ resulting from the encoding of true observations $q_\phi(z|X)$.
-The generated distribution over $x$ given $p_\theta(x|z)$ is therefore not correct when assuming a unit Gaussian over $z$.
-We address this issue by estimating the prior $p(z)$ for the probabilistic decoder from data using a strategy similar to the Empirical Bayes method~\cite{empb}.
-We collect observations $Z=\{z_1,\ldots,z_m\}$ by sampling $q_\phi(z|X_L)$ where $X_L\subset X$ is a subset of real Monte Carlo events. $Z$ is then used as the data for another density estimation to create a generative model for $p(z)$: this is what we call the density information buffer.
-This buffer is used in several ways to construct $p(z)$: we apply Kernel Density Estimation~\cite{parzen1962}, Gaussian Mixture Models using the expectation maximization algorithm~\cite{ema}, train a staged VAE~\cite{stagedvae} and directly use the density information buffer.
-Note that the Kernel Density Estimation and the Gaussian Mixture Models will also be used in another context, namely in the attempt to construct such a traditional generative model that is optimized on particle physics events instead of the latent code as suggested here. \\
+In the case of VAEs the prior $p(\mathbf{z})=\mathcal{N}(0,1)$ used to sample $p_\theta(\mathbf{x}|\mathbf{z})$ isn't identical to the distribution over the latent code $\mathbf{z}$ resulting from the encoding of true observations $q_\phi(\mathbf{z}|\mathbf{X})$.
+The generated distribution over $\mathbf{x}$ given $p_\theta(\mathbf{x}|\mathbf{z})$ therefore doesn't match the reference when assuming a unit Gaussian over $\mathbf{z}$.
+We address this issue by estimating the prior $p(\mathbf{z})$ for the probabilistic decoder from data using a strategy similar to the Empirical Bayes method~\cite{empb}.
+We collect observations $\mathbf{Z}=\{\mathbf{z}_1,\ldots,\mathbf{z}_m\}$ by sampling $q_\phi(\mathbf{z}|\mathbf{X}_\text{L})$ where $\mathbf{X}_\text{L}\subset \mathbf{X}$ is a subset of physical events. $\mathbf{Z}$ is then used as the data for another density estimation to create a generative model for $p(\mathbf{z})$: this is what we call the density information buffer.
+This buffer is used in several ways to construct $p(\mathbf{z})$: we apply Kernel Density Estimation~\cite{parzen1962}, Gaussian Mixture Models using the expectation maximization algorithm~\cite{ema}, train a staged VAE~\cite{stagedvae} and directly use the density information buffer.
+Note that the Kernel Density Estimation and the Gaussian Mixture Models are also used in another context, namely in the attempt to construct such a traditional generative model that is optimized on physical events instead of the latent code as suggested here. \\

 \paragraph{Kernel Density Estimation}